kmotke/kmotke/README.md

 - 🔭 I’m currently working on Intern On some amazing projects
 - 📫 How to reach me: kshitijmotke5321@gmail.com
-- 💡 Pronouns: Less is more
+- 💡 Strongly believe : Less is more